dmxt/dmxt-blog/content/blog/windows-manager-for-mac/index.md

 slug: "/blog/window-manager-on-mac"
 date: "2022-07-28"
 title: "Windows manager app is MUST have on macOS"
 description: If you use macOS, you must know about this.
-Windows patented it so Apple can't put it on their system, but we can install an app for it.
+Windows patented it so Apple can't put it on their system, but we can install a 3rd-party app for it.
 It makes you so much more productive and effective.
 ---

 # Rectangle